PhD Course at ITU: Advanced Topics in Computational Complexity.

 - Sigma two completeness

-We are hoping to meet every second week, likely Fridays, starting 10:15, at ITU.
+We meet circa every second week, Fridays, starting 10:15, at ITU.
+(Except for during Easter.)

 These times are chosen to comfortably fit the 08:00 train from Odense and the 08:50 train from Lund.